Ben Roberts-Smith: Civil trial and judgment (2020–2023)

 In August 2020, it was reported that legal experts had raised concerns about a personal relationship between Roberts-Smith and his defamation lawyer, saying it could constitute unprofessional conduct by her.
-News Corp Australia published a photo of Roberts-Smith holding hands with the lawyer, who they reported was visiting him in his new apartment in Brisbane.
+News Corp Australia published a photo of Roberts-Smith holding hands with the lawyer, who they reported was visiting him at his new apartment in Brisbane.
 The lawyer conceded that it was "unwise to spend time with him socially".

 On 1 September 2020, Fairfax/Nine Entertainment lawyer Sandy Dawson told the Federal Court that the Australian Federal Police had information, including an eyewitness, that allegedly implicated Roberts-Smith in Afghanistan war crimes.
-The defamation trial, expected to last for ten weeks, commenced in June 2021 in Sydney.
-In November 2020, the Federal Court was told that Roberts-Smith and his wife had given inconsistent accounts about the status of their relationship during previous years.
-In April 2021, The Age published an article alleging that Roberts-Smith had attempted to cover up the alleged crimes by hiding incriminating images on a USB drive buried in his backyard, which had since been obtained by the Australian Federal Police.
+The Federal Court of Australia noted later that month that no charges against Roberts-Smith had been laid.